Conversor De Cavalos Para Kw

 Q4: What about brake horsepower (bhp)?
 How does it relate to kW?

 A4: Brake horsepower (bhp) is a measurement of an engine's power output at the crankshaft, before power losses due to friction and other factors.
-While the conversion to kW is still approximately 0.746, the bhp value represents the engine's potential power more accurately than rated horsepower.
+In real terms, while the conversion to kW is still approximately 0.
+746, the bhp value represents the engine's potential power more accurately than rated horsepower.

 Q5: Are there any online tools to help with these conversions?